 1) As chair, your roles include announcer, time-keeper, moderator of questions and answers, and coordinator of discussions that ensue.
 Remember CAT no longer has respondents on CAT paper sessions to enable more time for Q&A, so there's no need for summary statements or comments.

 2) Please ensure that the presenters stick to their time-limit.
 It's a good idea to bring a couple of signs (2 mins left, Time Up, etc.) to the session so that you can flash them as prompts to the presenters.
 Make sure you communicate with the presenters ahead of time what your signs will be so they can look for them.

 3) It is important that you try and maintain the same presentation order that is listed in the conference program.
 Several conference attendees jump from one session to another during the course of a time-slot in order to catch particular papers, so we will need to be cognizant of their expectations.

 4) Please identify a few probing questions that are relevant to all presenters in case it takes a while for the audience to warm up during the Q&A.

-If you have any questions about the conference, or have other questions or suggestions, please send an email to CAT 2017 Program Planner and Chair: Lee Humphreys, Associate Professor of Communication, Cornell University, at email@example.com
+If you have any questions about the conference, or have other questions or suggestions, please send an email to CAT 2018 Program Planner and Vice Chair: Nicole Ellison, Professor of Information, University of Michigan, at email@example.com